 Monmouth Street

 For more information, go to the Seven Dials Website, where you will find a list of all the shops and restaurants along with a fascinating historical overview.
 The nearest stations are Covent Garden, Tottenham Court Road, Leicester Square and Holborn.
-To see more pictures take a look at my Love Covent Garden Pinterest Board.
 For information on the area, please read my posts:

 Ten Things To Do In Covent Garden